 Warehouse efficiency depends on more than just good processes—your storage system plays a central role in how quickly, accurately, and cost-effectively your operation runs.
 For most facilities, this comes down to choosing between two core options: traditional pallet racking or automated shelving systems like Vertical Lift Modules.
+In some environments, businesses also evaluate an automated racking system, including automated pallet racking, when looking to increase density and reduce manual handling

 While pallet racking has long been a staple in warehouses, automation is gaining momentum.
 In this guide, we’ll help you determine which solution makes the most sense for your operation—or if a hybrid approach is your best bet.